katyoung91/Project-1/README.md

 The git ignore file contains some lines for larger files or api keys that needed to be ignored in uploading to github.

-The Repo also contains our final presentation file and a scope document (in Resources) that was used to guide, ideate and plan our project and analysis.
+The Repo also contains our final presentation file (Project 1 - Group 4) and a scope document that was used to guide, ideate and plan our project and analysis.